Paolof98/Stock_market_project/README.md

   vif(stepwise_model)
   ```

+which gave me values less than 5 for all variables, signifying no important multicollinearity between them.
 I then compared different models from their error terms and AIC values to determine which one fit the data better:

   ```{r comparisons}
   # Extract R-squared and Adjusted R-squared: simple vs stepwise